Wells Tower: Writing career

 Farrar, Straus and Giroux published Tower's first short story collection, Everything Ravaged, Everything Burned in 2009.
 The book was reviewed in the New York Times Book Review by Edmund White and in the New York Times by Michiko Kakutani.
 Kakutani picked it as one of her ten best books of 2009.
 It was also a finalist for The Story Prize.
-The short story from which the collection's title is taken is about a community of Vikings growing older, told in a modern-day vernacular, in a similar vein as the film Severed Ways.
+The short story from which the collection's title is taken is about a community of Vikings growing older.

 In June 2010, Tower was named as one of The New Yorker magazine's "20 under 40" luminary fiction writers.
 On June 10, 2010, he was presented with the Tenth Annual New York Public Library's Young Lions Fiction Award, a $10,000 prize for an American writer under 40.

 His work was selected for The Best American Short Stories 2010.
 Since 2010, his nonfiction reporting has been featured in The Best American Sports Writing three times, for "Own Goal" (2011), originally published in Harper's Magazine and a finalist for a National Magazine Award for Profile Writing; "Welcome to the Far East Conference" (2012), originally published in GQ; and "Who Wants to Shoot an Elephant?"
 (2015), also originally published in GQ.

 In 2014, Tower was a finalist for two National Magazine Awards in Essays and Criticism for "The Old Man at Burning Man" and in Fiction for "The Dance Contest."

-In a segment from the July 19, 2018 episode of the Still Processing podcast, host Jenna Wortham discussed an incident involving Tower at a public reading held as part of the 2018 Tin House Summer Writer's Workshop in Portland, Oregon.
-The piece Tower selected to read from ("Own Goal," published in Harper's Magazine in 2010) featured direct quotes from homeless individuals, some of which were allegedly misogynistic.
-According to Wortham, several members of the audience walked out in protest.
-Tower issued a public apology at an assembly the following day.

-On May 22, 2022, Netflix paid $50 million for global rights to the conspiracy film "Pain Hustlers", written by Tower, directed by David Yates, and starring Emily Blunt.
-Tower's original screenplay was inspired by Evan Hughes’ nonfiction book "The Hard Sell", which was published January 2022.
+On May 22, 2022, Netflix paid $50 million for global rights to the conspiracy film Pain Hustlers, written by Tower, directed by David Yates, and starring Emily Blunt.
+Tower's original screenplay was inspired by Evan Hughes’ nonfiction book The Hard Sell, which was published January 2022.

-Tower’s unproduced screenwriting credits include "The True American" for director Kathryn Bigelow and Megan Ellison's Annapurna Pictures, and "Framed" for George Clooney's Smokehouse Productions and Netflix.
-His unproduced television writing credits include the dramatic series "Paper" for Brad Pitt's Plan B Entertainment and HBO, and the series "Mayor" for Alec Baldwin and HBO.
+Tower’s unproduced screenwriting credits include The True American for director Kathryn Bigelow and Megan Ellison's Annapurna Pictures, and Framed for George Clooney's Smokehouse Productions and Netflix.
+His unproduced television writing credits include the dramatic series Paper for Brad Pitt's Plan B Entertainment and HBO, and the series Mayor for Alec Baldwin and HBO.

 Personal life

 As of 2009, Tower divides his time between Chapel Hill, North Carolina, and Brooklyn, New York.

-His Facebook page has been inactive since August 2013.